LeeAnnEditor/o365hq/services/Securing and Hardening of your Office 365 Environment.md

 4. Provide an account in the required services with the rights necessary to implement the service
 5. Coordinate any outside vendor resources and schedules
-6. Configure all network equipment such as load balancers, routers, firewalls, and switches
+6. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 7. Review and approve engagement deliverables in a timely manner
 8. Request and approve all change management tickets (if available) in the Client environment

-### Additional cost items not provided by the project
+### Additional cost items not provided by this project

--   Training customer team
+-   Training customer team(s)

--   Upon completion of the project, we will provide a project closeout report.
-This document will indicate the final project status including evidence of matching acceptance criteria, outstanding issues and the final budget.
+Upon completion of the project, we will provide a project closeout report.
+This document will indicate the final project status, including evidence of matching acceptance criteria, outstanding issues, if any, and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.

 ### Prerequisites